18 Gardens & Parks In Istanbul To Escape The Noise

 Despite all that, it offers a serene and peaceful environment where you can escape the hustle and bustle.

-You can easily reach Ulus Park from Besiktas via the bus, or you can take a taxi.
-I wouldn’t recommend walking as the hill is quite steep!
+You can easily reach Ulus Park from Besiktas via the bus or a taxi.
+However, I wouldn’t recommend walking, as the hill is quite steep!

 The park offers sensational panoramic views of the Bosphorus Bridge, Maiden’s Tower, and the Asian side of Istanbul.
 It’s an ideal spot to capture stunning photographs or admire the cityscape.